 These 4 ingredient cake mix cookie bars are one of my go to desserts to make for parties or family gatherings.

 Have a bake sale coming up and need an easy dessert recipe?
+This recipe and these cake mix banana muffins are two of my favorite ways to use a box of yellow cake mix!

 I have made them for birthday parties, christmas, dinner gatherings, graduations, and more.